-- (i) Overview: The LLP Act, 2008 ('LLP Act') is the primary legislation that governs LLP ('LLP') registered in India.
+- (i) Overview: The Limited Liability Partnership Act, 2008 ('LLP Act') is the primary legislation that governs LLPs registered in India.
 It encompasses a wide set of provisions related to governance of LLPs including incorporation of LLPs, requirement of partners and designated partners, capital contribution, audit and accountability, and restructuring of LLPs. - (ii) Structure and Governance: Two or more persons to carry on a lawful business with a view to make profits can incorporate LLP in India.
-Therefore, a LLP cannot be a notfor profit organisation.
+Therefore, a LLP cannot be a not for profit organisation.
 LLP allows a partnership structure where the liability of the partners is limited to the capital contributed by them in LLP.
 The inter-se rights and duties of the partners and those towards the LLP are governed by the LLP agreement terms and conditions that are mutually agreed by all the partners of the LLP.
-With an intention to create a class of LLPs that are subject to lesser compliance requirements, lower fees, etc. MCA has allowed incorporation of small LLPs - (iii) Partners and Designated Partners: An LLP can be incorporated by two or more persons (individual or body corporate) as partners.
-Further, every LLP is required to appoint two individuals as designated partners and at least one of them should be resident in India partner (that is an individual who has stayed in India for a period of 120 days during the financial year).
+With an intention to create a class of LLPs that are subject to lesser compliance requirements, lower fees, etc. MCA has allowed incorporation of small LLPs. - (iii) Partners and Designated Partners: An LLP can be incorporated by two or more persons (individual or body corporate) as partners.
+Further, every LLP is required to appoint two individuals as designated partners and at least one of them should be a resident in India (that is an individual who has stayed in India for a period of 120 days during the financial year).
 Every individual to be appointed as designated partner is required to have a director identification number and a digital signature certificate.
-In case the partner of LLP being a body corporate, nominee of such body corporate can act as a designated partner.
-The designated partners are responsible for complying with the provisions of the LLP Act. - (iv) Closure: A LLP can be closed by any of the methods-voluntarily by its partners or winding up by the NCLT or by striking off the name of the LLP from the register of the respective Registrar of Companies, after complying with the requirements as prescribed under LLP Act. - (v) As per latest amendments in LLP Rules, 2009, LLPs are now required to maintain register of partners from its incorporation and the register is to be maintained at the registered office of the LLP.
+In case the partner of LLP is a body corporate, nominee of such body corporate can act as a designated partner.
+The designated partners are responsible for complying with the provisions of the LLP Act.

-The amendments also mandate disclosure requirements if the beneficial interest in contribution of LLP is held by a person other than whose name is entered in register of partners.
-Further, every LLP is required to designate a partner who would be responsible for furnishing of and extending co-operation for providing, information with respect to beneficial interest in contribution in LLP to the Registrar or any other officer authorized by the Central Government and make requisite filings.
+The LLPs are also required to maintain register of partners from its incorporation and the register is to be maintained at the registered office of the LLP.
+Further, any beneficial interest in contribution of LLP is held by a person other than whose name is entered in register of partners is required to be declared to the requisite Registrar.
+Every LLP is also required to designate a partner who would be responsible for furnishing requisite information and extending cooperation to the statutory authorities.